websanco/liferay-learn/docs/commerce/latest/en/managing-a-catalog/catalogs/configuring-catalog-permissions.md

 ## Adding Catalog Management Permissions to an Existing Role

-Get started by [creating a new custom account role](../../account-management/creating-a-custom-account-role.md) or by modifying an existing role to manage Catalogs and Products.
-This Role will can be configured to have minium access to system wide functions.
+Get started by creating a new custom role or by modifying an existing role to manage Catalogs and Products.
+This Role will can be configured to have minimum access to system wide functions.
 To learn more about defining a user permissions, see [Defining Role Permissions](https://learn.liferay.com/dxp/latest/en/users-and-permissions/roles-and-permissions/defining-role-permissions.html).

 To define catalog management permissions for an existing role: